First, to orient you, a photo of an actual lock, with a boat about half-way down in its descent.

 Dave [email protected] has created a nice animation, at right, showing both a boat ascending and a boat descending.
 This is described in more detail below.

 [Please note that the animation and the sketches below are both incorrect in two respects:

-Referring to the picture and sketches, visualize two bodies of water, one whose surface is, say, 8 feet above the other.
+Referring to the sketches at right (courtesy of Tel Monks), visualize two bodies of water, one whose surface is, say, 8 feet above the other.
 Visualize a "tank" (the lock) between the two bodies of water.
 The tank extends a few feet above the higher water surface.
 Now suppose we are cruising along in our boat on the upper body of water.
 Suppose also that the water level in the tank is at the same level as we are.
 Then there is no problem in opening the door (gate) on our side of the tank, and driving ourselves in.

 We close the door behind us.
 We are now floating in the closed tank.
 Now what?
-Well, using an interesting contrivance (a "paddle"), one of our crew starts to let water flow out of the tank into the lower body of water, sort of like emptying a bathtub.
+Well, using an interesting contrivance (a "paddle", represented by the little red rectangles in the sketches), one of our crew starts to let water flow out of the tank into the lower body of water, sort of like emptying a bathtub.
 As the water level in the tank goes down, our boat naturally descends with it.

 When the tank is finally drained to the same level as the lower body of water, we can open the door on that side (another "gate"), and steer our boat out.

 For going up, we steer our boat into the drained lock, close the gate, allow water from the upper body of water to flow in.
 When the levels match, we open the upper gate and drive out.

 A relative rarity on the canals is a set of "staircase locks."
 The upper gate of one lock is the lower gate of another.
 A lock is filled using water from the lock immediately above it; or, from the other point of view, a lock is drained into the lock immediately below it.
 These locks are ordinarily manned by lock-keepers, since everyone else gets hopelessly confused.